Brazilian Navy Nuclear Program: Creation

-Within the PATN, each branch of the Armed Forces had its own objective: the Brazilian Army aimed to build a graphite reactor for plutonium production (Project Atlântico), and the Brazilian Air Force (FAB) sought to enrich uranium using lasers (Solimões Project).
+Within the PATN, each branch of the Armed Forces had its own objective: the Brazilian Army aimed to build a graphite reactor for plutonium production (Project Atlântico) and the Brazilian Air Force (FAB) sought laser enrichment (Project Solimões).
 The navy initially sent Commander Othon to the FAB project in March 1979 to serve under Colonel José Albano do Amarante.
-After that officer's death, Othon, concluding that laser enrichment "would yield no practical results in a twenty-year horizon", recommended to the EMA, in mid-1979, that the ultracentrifugation method be pursued.
+After that officer's death, Othon concluded laser enrichment "would yield no practical results in a twenty-year horizon" and recommended to the EMA, in mid-1979, to pursue ultracentrifugation.
 (Note: The additional reasons for the choice were that ultracentrifugation can be implemented in parts, in series or in parallel, and is more efficient in electricity consumption than its commercial competitor, gaseous diffusion.
 The link between the Navy and Air Force programs was formally maintained until August 1982.)
 This would then be developed by the navy under Project Cyclone.
-The naval propulsion system itself would be Project Oar (Projeto Remo).
-In the words of Maximiano da Fonseca, who headed the Navy Ministry from 1979 to 1984, this program would use "exclusively national effort, in order to avoid any impasse with signed treaties and agreements".
+The naval propulsion system itself would be Project Remo (Oar).
+In the words of Maximiano da Fonseca, who headed the Navy Ministry from 1979 to 1984, this program would use "exclusively national effort, in order to avoid any obstacle posed by signed treaties and agreements".
 In addition to the military projects, the National Nuclear Energy Commission (CNEN) oversaw civilian nuclear research.

-While the navy sought naval propulsion, the army continued previous research potentially useful for the development of nuclear weapons, and the air force was developing conventional explosives, officially for peaceful purposes.
+While the navy sought naval propulsion, the army continued previous research potentially useful for the development of nuclear weapons, and the air force was developing conventional explosives, ostensibly for peaceful purposes.
 Among Brazilian historians, there is no consensus as to how far plans went to equip the country with nuclear weapons.
 Documentary evidence shows that some military sectors were in favor, but there was no political decision in that direction; in any case, nuclear armament was not the navy's objective.
-Among the military projects, the naval force's program was the one that achieved the best results, to the point that some authors treat the Navy Nuclear Program and the Parallel Nuclear Program as synonyms.
-This can be explained by better funding, clear definition of objectives, concentration of efforts, alignment with the military needs of the force, and the choice of a well-established method of uranium enrichment.
+Among the military projects, the Navy's program was the one that achieved the best results, to the point that some authors treat the Navy Nuclear Program and the Parallel Nuclear Program as synonyms.
+This can be explained by better funding, clear definition of objectives, concentration of efforts, alignment with military needs and the choice of a well-established method of uranium enrichment.